jreyes88/Web-Accessibility/Implementing Accessible Solutions - Screen Readers/README.md

 ARIA stands for **Accessible Rich Internet Applications**.

-WAI-ARIA, the Accessible Rich Internet Applications, defines a way to make Web content and Web apps more accessible to people with diabilities.
+WAI-ARIA, the Accessible Rich Internet Applications, defines a way to make Web content and Web apps more accessible to people with disabilities.
 It especially helps with dynamic content and advanced user interface controls developed with HTML, JavaScript, and related technologies.

 This is for things that don't have native HTML solutions.